-- The student must have completed the first semester of their senior year and earned all the credits necessary for graduation. - The student must meet one of the following reasons for considering early graduation: - o To permit students to begin advanced, formal education - o To permit students entry into apprenticeships or on-the-job training programs - o To permit entry into the armed services of the United States. - o To permit students to aid themselves or family during times of personal or financial need. - o To permit students to offer exceptional service to society. - The process of application: - o The student must meet with the guidance counselor to discuss early graduation and review Early Graduation Request Checklist - o The student must submit a written letter requesting early graduation to the high school principal by October 15 of his/her senior year.
-The letter must include: - An explanation of the student's reason for early graduation. - Signatures of the student and at least one parent/guardian to approve and verify the letter.

-- Verification of student's stated reason for seeking early graduation. - o The Board must be informed of students who are eligible and have applied for early graduation.
-Students may be required to make a presentation to the board justifying their reasons for seeking early graduation.

-The early graduate is welcome to participate in commencement exercises if he/she desires and must inform the high school principal of this desire.
+- The student must have completed the first semester of their senior year and earned all the credits necessary for graduation. - The student must meet one of the following reasons for considering early graduation: - To permit students to begin advanced, formal education - To permit students entry into apprenticeships or on-the-job training programs - To permit entry into the armed services of the United States. - To accommodate significant personal or family needs - To permit students to offer exceptional service to society. - The process of application: - The student must meet with the school counselor to discuss early graduation and review Early Graduation Request Checklist - The student must submit a written letter requesting early graduation to the high school principal by October 15 of his/her senior year.
+The letter must include: - An explanation of the student's reason for early graduation. - Signatures of the student and at least one parent/guardian to approve and verify the letter. - In the case of an apprenticeship or on-the-job training scenario, students must obtain a letter of recommendation from their employer confirming the advanced training level of the employment. - The Board must be informed of students who are eligible and have applied for early graduation.
+Students may be required to make a presentation to the board justifying their reasons for seeking early graduation. - The early graduate is welcome to participate in commencement exercises if he/she desires and must inform the high school principal of this desire.
 If they choose not to participate in the commencement exercise, the early graduate may pick up his/her diploma anytime after graduation.